fpessolano/FantasyFootball/README.md

  - Schedule creation can be extremely slow with more than 16 teams

 **What's next**
- - Make a play class
  - Cache in a file schedule results to reuse
+ - Support for randomised leagues from existing teams (provided as a file)
  - Make a Kivy app
  - Complete schedule v3 with full ste-back support
  - Elo-based result calculation
- - Support for randomised leagues from existing teams (provided as a file)
  - More than one league
  - Friendly and team stats
  - Player with stats